SeraphLayton/scanner/README.md

 # scanner

-This script performs a quick automated nmap scan for a single domain.
+This script can perform an automated nmap scan for single domains and find other subdomains.
 I use this for hackthebox challenges.
 It focuses on flexibility and customization as it is not faster than nmap itself.
 Future implementations will come along.
 The goal is to create a good enumeration tool for hackthebox challenges.